ml4econ/lecture-notes-2020/resources.md

-Resources Machine Learning for Economists
+Resources for Machine Learning for Economists
 ================

+### Spring 2020 @ the Hebrew University of Jerusalem

 __NOTE:__ The following list of references and links may be useful.
 However, note that they _do not_ necessarily cover all the material we plan to cover in the class.